-Methadone was previously the most frequently used pharmaceutical treatment used for opioid addiction management, with the caveat that it could only be distributed by a clinic licensed for methadone treatment.
-This limited access to MAT for addiction to opioid drugs.
-The Drug Addiction Treatment Act of 2000 opened the door for individual practitioners to be able to apply for a waiver, opening the door for individual doctors to prescribe Suboxone.
-It is important to[be aware that there are still strict regulations for these doctors that limit treatment, including limits to the number of patients they are able to treat for opioid addiction.
+Before the year 2000, Methadone was the most frequently used drug used for the treatment of opioid addictions, however, it could only be distributed by a methadone clinic.
+This limited access to medically managed treatment for addiction to opioid drugs.
+The Drug Addiction Treatment Act of 2000 opened the door for individual practitioners to be able to apply for a waiver, opening the door for individual practitioners to prescribe Suboxone.
+However, there are still many rules and regulations for these doctors that limit treatment.
+This includes the number of patients they are able to treat for addiction to painkillers and other opiates.

-Finding a North Dakota Suboxone Doctor
+Choosing a North Dakota Suboxone Doctor

 Success Rates of Suboxone Maintenance and Medically Assisted Detox

 An addictive drug in itself, it is commonly argued on whether Suboxone truly works to treat opioid addiction.
 Some patients have said to have experienced great success with Suboxone treatment, but others were not as lucky.
 One study reported that while on Suboxone there was a decreased rate of prescription painkiller abuse at 49%, but only 8.6% exhibited signs of recovery once the Suboxone treatment ended.
 Other studies did not show long term success with a less than 10% success rate once treatment ceased, regardless of whether Suboxone treatment was combined with therapy or not.